-The city in Montana with the least expensive auto insurance premiums is Glendive, which has an average annual premium of $392 per year.
+Glendive has the least expensive auto insurance premiums in Montana, with an average of $392 per year.
 By comparison, the average cost of car insurance in Montana overall is $446 per year.

 Cheapest Cities for Car Insurance in Montana

 Miles City: $398per year

 Dillon: $411 per year

 Some cities in Montana have cheaper car insurance premiums than others because insurance companies take a driver’s ZIP code into account when calculating their premium, alongside other factors.
 For example, drivers who live in dense urban areas typically pay more for coverage than drivers in rural areas because they’re more likely to get into an accident.
 And if an area has a particularly high theft rate, car insurance may be more expensive due to the risk of vehicles being stolen.

 Yes, ZIP codes affect car insurance premiums.
 Drivers in the most expensive ZIP codes in New York and California, for example, pay an average of about $3,500 more per year for full-coverage car insurance than drivers in the least expensive areas of those states.
 And drivers in the most expensive states for car insurance, like New York, can expect to pay at least $700 more per year for minimum coverage than drivers in the least expensive states, like Iowa, on average.… read full answer